MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Experiments

 \subsection{Performance Analysis of MangaVQA}

-\PAR{Category-wise VQA Performance} \Cref{fig:score_per_tag} shows a breakdown of model performance across the annotated categories in MangaVQA.
-We observe performance improvements across nearly all tags in every annotated category, indicating that our training contributes to a consistent and balanced enhancement in VQA capabilities.
-For example, perhaps surprisingly, the model generalizes well to questions from unseen authors, although the performance gain is slightly smaller compared to other tags (rightmost figure).
+\PAR{Category-wise VQA Performance} \Cref{fig:score_per_tag} presents a breakdown of model performance across the annotated categories in MangaVQA.
+We observe consistent performance gains across all tags, indicating that our training contributes to stable improvement in VQA capability without favoring specific categories.
+Interestingly, the model also generalizes well to questions from unseen authors.

-The only exception is the questions that do not require textual information ("Understanding Type = Image").
-In this case, a slight performance drop has been observed after training.
-We hypothesize this is because our training is strongly text-aware — not only is the model trained on MangaOCR, but synthetic VQA generation is guided with text annotation.
-We do not consider this a major limitation as uniqueness of manga lies in its multimodality and use cases on non-textual understanding are relatively rare.
-Still, the training methods better suited for such cases is left for future work.

 \paragraph{Effect of OCR Annotation when Generating VQA Data.}